 What should you get instead of the Bose SoundLink Revolve+ II?

-The Sonos Roam is impressive, and some might say a significant threat to the Bose SoundLink Revolve+ II.
-This portable speaker is a smart speaker with Google Assistant and Amazon Alexa built into it.
-You can hook it up to your Sonos home audio system over Wi-Fi, or connect your phone to it via Bluetooth.
-It’s a smaller speaker than the SoundLink Revolve+ II and has only a 10-hour battery life, but it is IP67 rated, making it more dust and water-resistant than the Bose speaker.
-The Sonos Roam ($418 at Amazon) is also cheaper than the SoundLink Revolve+ II.
+The Sonos Roam 2 is also worth a look.
+This portable speaker is a smart speaker offering Sonos Voice Control and Amazon Alexa support.
+You can hook it up to your existing Sonos home audio system over Wi-Fi, or connect your phone to it as usual via Bluetooth.
+It’s a smaller speaker than the SoundLink Revolve+ II and has only a 12-hour battery life, but it is IP67 rated, making it more dust and water-resistant than the Bose speaker.
+You can snag a Sonos Roam 2 for $179 at Amazon)

 Frequently asked questions about the Bose SoundLink Revolve+ II

 As the name implies, the Bose Portable Home Speaker is a true smart speaker with Amazon Alexa and Google Assistant built into it, and it integrates nicely with your other Bose SimpleSync speakers.
-It isn’t as lightweight as the SoundLink Revolve+, has a 12-hour battery life rather than a 17 hour one, and only has an IPX4 water resistance rating.
-It’s a great alternative to the SoundLink Revolve+ II if you don’t really want to sacrifice smart features or portability, but care more about the smart features than the portability.
+It isn’t as lightweight as the SoundLink Revolve+, has a 12-hour battery life rather than a 17-hour one, and only has an IPX4 water resistance rating.
+It’s a great alternative to the SoundLink Revolve+ II if you don’t want to sacrifice smart features or portability but care more about the smart features than the portability.

-No, the speaker must be powered on and have at least a little bit of charge in order to function at all.
+No, the speaker must be powered on and have at least a little bit of charge to function at all.

 Yes, it comes in black and silver.